-Florida DUI Criminal Defense Attorneys, Jeffrey Meldon, Tom Copeland, and Carey Meldon have over 60 years of combined experience in representing individuals charged with DUI in Florida.
+Florida DUI Criminal Defense Attorneys, at Meldon law have over 50 years of combined experience in representing individuals charged with DUI in Florida.
 They are trial lawyers and members of both the Florida and the National Association of Criminal Defense Lawyers.